google/docsy-example/content/en/docs/Tasks/beds.md

 ---
-title: "Knitting Paragraphs"
-linkTitle: "Knitting Paragraphs"
+title: "Bed and Chair Metrics"
 date: 2017-01-05
-weight: 4
+weight: 2
 description: >
   A short lead descripton about this content page.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.
 ---